Setup NFS for Minikube

 Create a mount in Minikube as the NFS client.
 Kubernetes will handle mapping the directories and mounts for your containers and volumeMounts.

 Create an NFS mount:

 mount -t nfs 192.168.1.100:/srv/nfsshare/data /mnt

-The mount command needs the source that is the NFS server IP address and
+The mount command needs the source that is the NFS server IP address (change for your system) and

 absolute path to the shared directory.
 And this will mount in